geoshit888/Assessment-4/README.md

 Within the notebook, explanations of the workflow and results are provided in bold text to help readers understand how the classification process works step by step.

+## Contact
+Ray Wong - ucfbjwe@ucl.ac.uk

+## Acknowledgments
+This project was completed as part of UCL GEOL0069 coursework assignment on unsupervised learning methods.
+It aims to demonstrate the application of clustering techniques for land cover classification, along with explanations of the methodology and interpretation.